The Revolution of Manual Testing in the AI Era

 Auto Azure Export

-playwright-mcp was sufficient, but considering the massive documentation and test cases, it wasn’t ideal for specific requirements.
+Playwright-MCP was sufficient, but considering the massive documentation and test cases, it wasn’t ideal for specific needs.

-As a mediocre prompt engineer, I needed AI to access minimal data to prevent wild mistakes.
+As a mediocre prompt engineer, I needed AI to access minimal data to prevent catastrophic errors.

 - Set request URL